Last updated 18th July, 2025

 The size of the radiators that you intend to fit will have a direct impact on the price that you pay.
 However, the size is not what dictates the suitability of a particular radiator.
 Determining which radiator will most efficiently heat a room is done by calculating the BTU or British Thermal Unit.

-There are several types of radiator on the market and apart from calculating the BTU you will need to choose the appropriate type.
+There are several types of radiators on the market and, apart from calculating the BTU, you will need to choose the appropriate type.
 The most common radiator in homes is connected to the central heating with the hot water for the radiators being heated by the boiler.

-Within these variations there are several styles of radiator.
-The most diverse range are those which are connected to the central heating of the property and include single panel, double panel, convector, column, horizontal and vertical radiators.
+Within these variations, there are several styles of radiator.
+The most diverse range is those that are connected to the central heating of the property and includes single panel, double panel, convector, column, horizontal and vertical radiators.

-Of course, there are a wide variety of designer radiators available constructed from different materials and offering unusual designs and styles.
+Of course, there is a wide variety of designer radiators available, constructed from different materials and offering unusual designs and styles.

 The quality of a radiator will influence how much you pay by as much as 50% with designer and high-end products costing much more.
 This will be due to the material used, the efficiency of the radiator and the design.